Shorlo/APIRestful-MusicMedia/README.md

 # APIRestful-MusicMedia
-This is the back-end of a music media library
+This is a backend of a music media library